kavia-common/demo-5458-5738/FrontendWebApplication/README.md

 - `/devices/:id` device detail
 - `/devices/:id/edit` edit device

+Navigation notes:
+- After successfully creating a device, the app redirects back to the devices list (`/`).
+- The Add Device page provides both a Back button in the header and a Cancel button in the form.
+Both route back to the devices list without submitting.

 ## API
 The app uses the provided OpenAPI spec endpoints:
 - GET/POST `/api/devices`